ynudtohanlxnacaytuna67/camia_UdtohanNacaytuna/README.md

 ## Project Description:
 This is a simple Python project that helps you to accurately and precisely track your finances, such as your current balance as well as your transactions, among other things.

+## Project Draft:
+Finance Tracker and Management

+People, including me, sometimes find it hard to manually and accurately track and manage their finances, leading to poor financial decisions such as overbudgeting.
+A finance tracker and manager is required to record transactions, monitor your money and to make better and more responsible financial decisions

 ## Features:
 - Account verification to fully secure and differentiate your statistics from each other (work in progress).
 - Tracks overall finances.